wkaisertexas/ros2_tracing_cpp/README.md

     return LaunchDescription([
         trace_session,
-        # your nodes and parameteres
+        # your nodes and parameters
     ])
 ```